dryajov/opium-decorators/README.md

 #### Why have two different way of initiating the injection flow?

 In most cases, using the `implicit` flow is preferred.
-With an IoC container all injection and dependencies should be managed by the container itself, that includes determining when the injection cycle begins, this is convenient and reduces complex entry points setup and maintenance.
+With an IoC container all injection and dependencies should be managed by the container itself, that includes determining when the injection cycle begins.
+This is convenient and reduces complex entry points setup and maintenance.

 The `explicit` mode, on the other hand, is there to allow precicely controlling when the cycle begins.
 This is useful in situations where there is already a clear entry point, for example a server application that only injects newly incoming connections but leaves the rest out of the domain of the IoC container.
 In other words, this is here merely to cover for those edge cases where using the `implicit` flow is not possible.